haroldcampbell/SuperCoolAndAwesomelyWonderfulRecipes/sunshine-pancake-recipe.md

 1. Use a medium flame.
 2. Brush on a really **small** amount of oil onto a non-stick frying pan.
 If you don't have a cooking brush, coat the bottom of the frying pan with about **1 tsp** of cooking oil.
 3. Once the pan is hot, pour about **1/2 cup** of batter into the pan.
 4. Flip the batter once you start seeing **large bubbles** forming.
+This is what [it should look like](assets/sunshine-pancake-recipe/time-to-flip.JPG) when it's ready to be flipped.
 5. Fry the other side for about **20 - 24 seconds**.
 6. Brush on more oil after every third or fourth pancake.

+**Tip**: Here's how I [flip](assets/sunshine-pancake-recipe/flipping.MOV) the pancakes.

 The timing may vary, so give it a few tries until you get it right.